faucetsdn/udmi/docs/tech_stack.md

 # UDMI Technology Stack

-The complete UDMI specificaiton (super set of the base schema), specifies a complete technology stack for compliant IoT devices.
+The complete UDMI specification (super set of the base schema), specifies a complete technology stack for compliant IoT devices.

 # Core Requirements